OpenDataology/website/content/en/docs/components/katib/hyperparameter.md

 ## Katib setup

-Let's set up and configure Katib on your Kubernetes cluster with Kubeflow.
+Let's set up and configure Katib on your Kubernetes cluster with OpenDataology.

 ### Prerequisites